naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/README-OnEditorEmu.md

 In such case, testing combination of Unity animations and VRChat components can not be done on Unity editor because VRChat components don't work on Unity editor.
-Checking animation internal state and trigger activation on VRChat client is stressful work.
+You need to use VRChat client.
+But Checking animation internal state and trigger activation on VRChat client is stressful work.

-With this emulator, you can check animation state on Unity editor as usual Unity application development.
+With this emulator, you can do this work on Unity editor as usual Unity application development.
 (watching state change visually, inputting parameters manually, etc.)